wangjing0/langextract/README.md

 - Start with smaller models for testing (gpt-4o-mini, claude-3-5-haiku-latest)
 - Use `extraction_passes=1` initially, increase only if recall is insufficient
 - Monitor usage with small test runs before processing large datasets
+- Consider models hosted on HuggingFace for access to open-source alternatives
 - Consider local Ollama models for cost-sensitive applications

 ## Contributing